 1. Is there anything drastically wrong with this toothbrush?

-No, its a strong performing electric toothbrush that offers a number of cleaning modes and has a solid battery life.
+No, it is a strong performing electric toothbrush that offers a number of cleaning modes and has a solid battery life.

 2. Which other brushes should I consider?